 - Post images: 1200 x 1200 px (square) or 1200 x 627 px (landscape) recommended

 - Document posts (PDF carousels): Up to 300 pages, 100 MB max.
-1080 x 1350 px per slide recommended
+1080 x 1350 px per slide recommended (manual upload on LinkedIn for now — see note above)

 - Video file size: Up to 5 GB